repetere/modelscript/README.md

     MinMaxScaler: [Function: MinMaxScaler], // min-max scaling
     ExpScaler: [Function: ExpScaler], // exponent scaling
-    LogScaler: [Function: LogScaler], // natual log scaling },
+    LogScaler: [Function: LogScaler], // natual log scaling
+    squaredDifference: [Function: squaredDifference], // Returns an array of the squared different of two arrays
+    standardError: [Function: standardError], // The standard error of the estimate is a measure of the accuracy of predictions made with a regression line
+    coefficientOfDetermination: [Function: coefficientOfDetermination], // r^2
+    rSquared: [Function: coefficientOfDetermination], // alias for coefficientOfDetermination
+    pivotVector: [Function: pivotVector], // returns an array of vectors as an array of arrays
+    pivotArrays: [Function: pivotArrays], // returns a matrix of values by combining arrays into a matrix },
 }
 ```